mjpernot/elastic-admin/README.md

 # Classification (U)

 # Description:
-  This project is used to adminstrate an Elasticsearch database.
+  Used to adminstrate an Elasticsearch database.
 This includes monitoring and checking the status of an Elasticsearch database, monitoring the master and other nodes in Elasticsearch cluster, and monitoring database dump status.

 ###  This README file is broken down into the following sections: